UK and EU student tuition fees and maintenance loans - eligibility and amounts

 All UK and EU students on a year study abroad, work placement, or British Council language assistantship (BCLA) will pay a reduced tuition fee.
-For students who commenced study after August 2012 and before August 2017, the reduced tuition fee is £1,350.
-For students who commenced study after August 2017, please contact the Fees team to confirm the reduced fee.
+You can find more information on our undergraduate fees page.

 If you're only going on placement for one term, your tuition fee will be the same as if you completed the full year at Leeds.

 There is no tuition fee to pay to the host university, although there may be some other fees and charges (eg insurance, student union membership, sports membership, travel passes).
 Some of these will be optional, some mandatory.
 The Study Abroad Office website has further information about fees and charges.

 The amount of maintenance you're eligible for depends on your individual situation, including if you are:

 - studying abroad or on a work placement;

 - on a 'special case' work placement - see below;

 - living in London (but not with parents);

 - living elsewhere in the UK (but not with parents);

 - Levels of maintenance loan funding by student circumstance are published on the SFE website.